What is the definition of DNS?

 The origins of DNS date back to the time of ARPANET, when there were only a few computers to get an entry in the database.
 A HOSTS.TXT file was maintained by Stanford Research Institute, which constituted the data of all the machines, and was copied by all the host machines to remain updated.

-Now, try to relate the example to working of DNS.
-In this case, you’re the client sending a request to a DNS server, the receptionist, and your friend’s name is the domain name and his room number is his IP address.
+Now, try to relate the example to the working of DNS.
+In this case, you’re the client sending a request to a DNS server, the receptionist, and your friend’s name is the domain name, and his room number is his IP address.

-Similar thing happens in working of DNS: when you type the website name in your browser, the browser sends a request to the DNS server, if the website domain name is registered in the database with the DNS, then it’ll reply you with the IP address of the website you are trying to access, which is something like 188.8.131.52
+A similar thing happens in working of DNS: when you type the website name in your browser, the browser sends a request to the DNS server.
+If the website domain name is registered in the database with the DNS, it’ll respond with the IP address of the website you are trying to access, something like 220.127.116.11.

 Understanding the Domain Name and IP Address